Made in Baden-Württemberg

 Fresh eggs of quality class A from German barn management

-In our noodle dough we process over 70,000 - 100,000 eggs every day.
+In our noodle dough we process over 70,000 to 100,000 eggs every day.
 All eggs come from German barn management.
-Because we want to know where the eggs for our pasta specialities come from, for traceability and for quality reasons they are not bought on the "anonymous" market, but instead from selected contract farmers or poultry keepers.
-So we are familiar with the henhouses, have information about the food,...
+We want to know where the eggs for our pasta specialities come from, for traceability and for quality reasons.
+They come not from the "anonymous" market, but instead from selected contract farmers or poultry keepers.

-In Baden-Württemberg, however, smaller chicken farms are more frequent, most of which have committed themselves to supplying the food retail trade.
+In Baden-Württemberg are smaller chicken farms more frequent, most of which have committed themselves to supplying the food retail trade.
 In addition, Baden-Württemberg is only self-sufficient at around 30 %, i.e. around 70 % of demand cannot be met from within Baden-Württemberg at all.